muhammetselimfe/DevOps-Engineer-Task/Readme.md

 ```bash
 docker-compose up -d
 ```
 You can now connect to your Chainlink node's UI interface by navigating to [http://localhost:6688](http://localhost:6688).
-Use the API credentials you set up earlier to log in.
+API credentials are stored in chainlink-volume/.api.

 If you are using a VPS, you can create an [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) to your node for `6688:localhost:6688` to enable connectivity to the GUI.
 Typically this is done with `ssh -i $KEY $USER@$REMOTE-IP -L 6688:localhost:6688 -N`.